YosysHQ-Docs/AppNote-109/docs/source/index.rst

-A deep explanation of how a solver of a FPV tool finds a liveness CEX is outside of the scope of this application note, but for the sake of clarity, consider the Figure 1.13 that explains in broad terms the rationale behind liveness property analysis.
+A deep explanation of how a solver of a FPV tool finds a liveness CEX is outside of the scope of this application note, but for the sake of clarity, consider Figure 1.13 that explains in broad terms the rationale behind liveness property analysis.

 +-------------------------------------------------------------------------+